Adige-Calculations/OpenFOAM-handbook/src/10_run-in-parallel/cluster_practice.md

-# Cluster practice
+# Cluster practices

+OpenFoam® has been designed to run in a distributed memory system.
+This means that each core or node has a memory of its own and does not require locks like shared memory.
+Distributed memory uses a collection of independent core memory pairs that synchronize using a network.

+OpenMPI is an implementation of the Message Passing Interface (MPI) used to permit at the system to communicate via a distributed memory.

+## Environment setup

 Check what modules are installed:

 ```sh
 module avail
 ```
-A ```module``` refers to a software package or library that is available on a computing cluster.
+A ```module``` refers to a collection of software packages or libraries that is available on a system.
-The ```module load``` command is used in HPC scripts to load specific modules into the user's environment.
+The ```module load``` command is used to load specific modules into the user's environment.

 The default environment is typically a minimal set of software packages and libraries needed to run basic commands.
 However, there may be many additional software packages and libraries available on the cluster, and these can be